matiduda/royal-harvest/README.md

 > #### **Backstory**
 >
-> *Once upon a time, there was a knight from a Land Far, Far Away.
-There was a kingdom where people lived a peaceful life.
-Recently, however, due to the drought, the people have been starving.
-Then, one day, the knight saw a true miracle - a start falling from the sky.
+> *Once upon a time, there was a Knight from a Land Far, Far Away.
+He defended The Kingdom where people lived a peaceful life.
+Recently, however, due to the drought, the people in The Kindgom have been starving.
+Then, one day, the Knight saw a true miracle - a start falling from the sky.
 Suddenly, an **unprecedented amount of food** began falling from the sky.
-He tried to catch as many of them as he could..*
+So he began to catch as many of them as he could.*

 ## How to build